HOW THIS WORKS

 The data

 Every broker listed is a real US data broker, and every opt-out link points to that broker's real, publicly-documented opt-out endpoint.
 Difficulty (1–5) and time estimates are honest guidance based on the number of steps each removal takes — they're labelled as estimates, never presented as guarantees.
-Today the index holds 24 brokers (15 of them quick wins under ten minutes, 12 minutes average).
+The full registry below covers all 549 registered California data brokers; the curated Removal Plan hand-picks 24 highest-impact brokers (15 of them quick wins under ten minutes, 12 minutes average) to work through first.

 The full registry